welcome to ways

 Gyula is a small Hungarian town with a population of about 30,000, situated close to the border of Romania.
 It is famous for both the town's historic castle and its healing thermal baths.

 Gyula is 3 hours by train from Budapest.
-Trains run regularly and cost about 20 euro return.
+Trains run regularly, usually every hour (until 8pm at night).
+Tickets costs about 20 euro return.

 The town has a good atmosphere with lots of traditional restaurants and cake shops.
 There are supermarkets and bakeries within walking distance of the house.